KristianColville1/raza-noodles/README.md

 #### Colors

 Food is frequently connected with the colors orange and purple.
-The website's colors represent the fact that this is a business.
+The website's colors represent the fact that this is a food business.

 Orange and purple are also excellent color contrasts.